77degrees/TemplateID/README.md

 ## Credits

-Built by Kyle for Starbucks Legal.
+Built by Kyle for Legal.
 Refactors and documentation by contributors.